open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ## eopa license trial

-Create a new Enterprise OPA trial license.
+Create a new EOPA trial license.

 ### Synopsis

-Gather all of the data needed to create a new Enterprise OPA trial license and create one.
+Gather all of the data needed to create a new EOPA trial license and create one.
 Any information not provided via flags is collected interactively.
 Upon success, the new trial license key is printed to stdout.